AndreasBujok/MyFareMonitor/readme.md

 [back to usage] (#Usage)

 ## dump sector<a id="ds"></a>
-Shows the blocks of the given sector.
+Shows the blocks of the given sector.<br>
+Use 'key' for auth A.

 ```
 Syntax: ds,<sector>